Pablo-Davila/exponential/README.md

   - 🧗‍♂️ I love rock climbing
   - 🍫 Chocolate enjoyer

-> 🎯 "What makes life mean something is purpose: A goal, the battle, the strugge.
+> 🎯 "What makes life mean something is purpose: A goal, the battle, the struggle.
 Even if you don’t win it."